sujaykundu777/Code-Lekhan/README.md

 # CodeLekhan (Online Code Editor)
 This is a simple online code editor built using React, Monaco Editor, and JSZip.
-It allows users to write HTML, CSS, and JavaScript code and see the live output in an iframe.
+It allows users to write HTML, CSS, Tailwind, JavaScript, and ReactJS code and see the live output in an iframe.
 Additionally, users can download their code files as a ZIP archive.

 ## Features
 - Edit HTML, CSS, and JavaScript code in real-time.
+- Code with Tailwind And ReactJS as well.
 - View live output in the iframe.
 - Download code files as a ZIP archive.
 - Clean the code in one click